 A 100% sustainable city in which you will be able to both work and live.
 You will get around it on foot, by bike or public transport, and housing, offices, commercial premises, public facilities, green spaces, and public transport will combine so that activities can take place there at all times, seven days a week.

-São Paulo (Brazil): Meeting the challenge of precarity
+São Paulo (Brazil): More sustainability, less precarity

 Appointed Municipal Secretary of Economic Development, Labor and Entrepreneurship for São Paulo in 2017, Aline Cardoso has devoted her entire career to developing Brazil’s leading city.
-Doing politics means transforming the city in order to transform society, she states.
+“Doing politics means transforming the city in order to transform society, she states.
 And while we need sustainable buildings, we are just as much in need of sustainable cities.”
 Cities capable of creating employment and raising their residents’ living standards.
 To achieve this, Aline Cardoso places professional qualification and collaboration between the public and private sectors at the heart of her action.
 She does not hesitate to go to every neighborhood, including the most disadvantaged, in search of skills and talents to be connected with companies.

 We must redefine the world of work to adapt it to the era of sustainable construction.